 terminated – and discuss how you can get the compensation you need

 How to Identify Wrongful Termination

-more than 150,000 people are wrongfully terminated in the United States every year.
+According to the ACLU,more than 150,000 people are wrongfully terminated in the United States every year.
 But of those people, only a small percentage

 actually decide to take action against their employers.
 Typically, this